tesla3327/michaelnthiessen/src/pages/pass-function-as-prop/index.md

 ![](https://media.giphy.com/media/rD8R00QOKwfxC/giphy.gif)

-In this article I'll show you:
+In this chapter I'll show you:
 - How to pass a function as a prop -- even though you probably shouldn't
 - Why React and Vue are different when it comes to passing methods as props
 - Why events or scoped slots might be better solutions